-It isn't necessarily the message sent in the album, even though they are deeply inspiring, it's the flows that Nas brings when he speaks in this album.
-Each cut seems to always bring a lyrical synchronism that no other album I've ever heard.
-It's been 20+ years and this album still has some of the lyrically colorful combination of bars in the history of rap, and the craziest part is that he did this in 1994 when nobody had ever heard of this kind of synchronizing of words and melody in the history of music.
+It isn't necessarily the message in the album, even though the messages are deeply inspiring.
+It's the flows that Nas brings when he speaks in this album.
+Each cut seems to always bring a lyrical synchronism unlike any other album I've ever heard.
+It's been 20+ years, and this album still has some of the most lyrically colorful combinations of bars in the history of rap.
+The craziest part is that he did this in 1994 when nobody had ever heard of this kind of synchronizing of words and melody in the history of music.

-Although I haven't listened to EVERY rap masterpiece yet, I have listened to all the ones mentioned above.
-But honestly I love every song on this album!
-My favorite!
-Don't get me wrong, I ain't 'bout the West Coast-East Coast thang.
-I love 'Pac but I like this more than "All Eyez on Me".
-I'm still yet to listen to other 'Pac albums like "Makaveli - Killuminati: The 7Day Theory" and "Me Against the World" but I listen to TONS of music and this is my favorite album!
-Don't download songs.
-You need the whole thang.
+Although I haven't listened to every rap masterpiece yet, I have listened to all the ones mentioned above.
+Honestly, I love every song on this album.
+It's my favorite!
+Don't get me wrong.
+I'm not about the West Coast-East Coast thing.
+I love 'Pac, but I like this album more than "All Eyez on Me."
+I have yet to listen to other 'Pac albums like "Makaveli - Killuminati: The 7 Day Theory" and "Me Against the World," but I listen to tons of music, and this is my favorite album!
+Don't just download songs.
+You need the whole thing.

-As someone who's more of a rock fan, this album convinced me that hip hop can be excellent when done by a master like biggie.
+As someone who's more of a rock fan, this album convinced me that hip-hop can be excellent when done by a master like Biggie.

 This album is exhilarating beginning to end.
 I've heard Ready To Die and Illmatic multiple times, and the same can't be said for them.

-Amazing group of rappers, all did an amazing job on this album, making it one of the greatest rap albums of all time!
+Amazing group of rappers.
+All did an amazing job on this album, making it one of the greatest rap albums of all time!

-This was the White Album of rap.
-Seminal.
-Angry.
-Just a pure faucet for Pac to spill all of his thoughts after being locked up for months.
-Some of the other of his albums may have been more like Bob Dylan.
-Poetic and succinct in its social commentary.
-But no other albums captures a Shakespearean moment more than this one.
+This was the White Album of rap: seminal, angry, and just a pure faucet for Pac to spill all of his thoughts after being locked up for months.
+Some of his other albums may have been more like Bob Dylan - poetic and succinct in their social commentary.
+But no other album captures a Shakespearean moment more than this one.

-Honestly I liked this album one thousand times better than 2pacalypse.
-Yes, I know 2pacalypse had some great messages but pac had not fully developed his great flow, his very descriptive lyricism, and it had weak production.
+Honestly, I liked this album a thousand times better than 2Pacalypse.
+Yes, I know 2Pacalypse had some great messages, but Pac had not fully developed his great flow, his very descriptive lyricism, and it had weak production.
 Pac just wasn't fully Pac yet.

 I can't stand the so called experts that make these lists!
 Everyone of them puts a bunch of east coast artists on top.
 Truth is I've never heard one song off of Illmatic the so-called greatest album.
 I guarantee all you east coast judgmental, arrogant holy than though asses, know about all of dre's albums!
 Kiss my WEST COAST ASS

-The Chronic changed everything in the rap game from a musical and production stand point.
+The Chronic changed everything in the rap game from a musical and production standpoint.
 Most rappers today were probably not born at the time this album dropped.
-It's a true classic album that should be number 1
+It's a true classic album that should be number 1.

 This Is An Album That Changed history.
 One of the only albums that had a parental advisory sticker at the time.
 And the first group to ever say the Police.
 Many people can agree that this is one of the greatest rap albums of all time.
 With songs like Straight Outta Compton, the Police, Gangsta Gangsta, Express yourself, And 8-Ball are great, These are some of the best rappers of all time.
 Dr. Dre, Ice Cube, and Eazy-E are a great example.